arazgholami/nasimi/README.md

 Simply run `python3 nasimi.py calculator.nasimi`

 # Roadmap
-- Add `azb` (Azerbaijani with Arabic Alphabet) Support
+- Adding `azb` (Azerbaijani with Arabic Alphabet) Support
-- Add installer with shortcut of `nasimi {filename}` instead of `python3 nasimi.py calculator.nasimi`
+- Adding installer with shortcut of `nasimi {filename}` instead of `python3 nasimi.py calculator.nasimi`
-- Make it closer to Azerbaijani grammar for better understanding
+- Making it closer to Azerbaijani grammar for better understanding
-- A web code editor for testing and learning
+- Making a web code editor for testing and learning
+- Making a syntax highlighter for Visual Studio Code
-- Documentation addition
+- Adding Documentation

 # Contribution
 You're welcome to help with any of the roadmap items or by adding new ideas.